Loading...

 Add detail to a verb using an adverb.

-And they train, there's my verb, resiliently, there's my adverb.
+How do they work?
+As a team collaboratively, and they train, there's my verb, resiliently, there's my adverb.

 Have I joined two ideas together using and?
-Netballers work as a team collaboratively and they train resiliently.
+Netballers work as a team collaboratively and they train resiliently, and we have read back our writing to make sure it makes sense.

 Can you now check your success criteria and make sure that you've met it?
-Remember, this is a time to learn.
+Remember this is a time to learn.

 So if you haven't met it all, you can add your bits in now.